 Some of the benefits of wearing a TMJ splint are reduced pressure on the jaw joints and surrounding muscles, and they make it harder for patients to grind and clench their teeth.
 However, according to TMJA, studies of the effectiveness of stabilization splints in reducing pain have been inconclusive.
 The association recommends that patients wear a stabilization splint for only a short period of time.
 If the splint causes or increases their TMD pain, patients should stop wearing the appliance and contact their dentist.

-Splints, night guards and MORAs are removable appliances, which means that wearing them shouldn’t interfere with normal daily care of your teeth.
-Brushing with a Colgate 360° Total Advanced Floss-Tip Bristles toothbrush cleans hard-to-reach areas of the mouth that may be difficult to access due to difficulties with opening the jaw.
+Splints, night guards and MORAs are removable appliances, which means that wearing them shouldn’t interfere with the normal daily care of your teeth.

 TMD is a painful condition that may interfere with everyday activities like eating, drinking and speaking.
-If you’ve tried other treatment options, wearing a TMJ appliance might be the right step for you.
+Wearing a TMJ appliance might be the right step for you.
 Speak to your dentist about the type of device that’s most likely to relieve your symptoms.